 As a general rule of thumb in investing, more risk, more potential reward.
 But one of the biggest fears people have when it comes to investing is losing their hard-earned money.
 Why take the risk when you could keep your cash safely stored in your checking account?

 Well, a lot of reasons.
 For one, limiting the risk you take limits your returns.
-And when it comes to your biggest financial goals—like retiring someday—maximizing your returns is going to ensure you have enough saved up.
+And when it comes to your biggest financial goals—like retiring—maximizing your returns is going to ensure you have enough saved up.
 Plus, because the prices of goods creep higher over time–what’s known as inflation–keeping your money in a checking account can actually mean it’s depreciating in value.

 The concept of “Modern Portfolio Theory” emphasizes that risk and reward are linked.
 If you hope for a higher return, you should also expect a higher volatility—the variability of actual returns.
-The returns on an S&P 500 ETF may be up one year and down the next.
+The returns on an exchange-traded fund (ETF) may be up one year and down the next.

-Returns on a mutual fund of Brazil stocks will likely have much wider changes in returns from year-to-year, or even month-to-month.
+Returns on a mutual fund of emerging markets will likely have much wider changes in returns from year-to-year, or even month-to-month.
 You might make a lot more money, but you also could lose much more.

 How Much Risk Should You Take?

 When choosing a risk level, you want to first look at the goals you have (buying a house, saving for college, and retiring, to name a few), as well as how many years will it be before you need the money for each goal.
 That’s called a “time horizon.”